garydavenport73/findBiblePlaces/README.md

 Also, when the map area is displayed, a latitude and longitude will be displayed as well as if the location has gone off the map.

+New in this latest version, the Arrow ↑ will stick the map to the top of the page.
+The Arrow ↓ designates that the the map will stay fixed with scrolling.

-New in this latest version, arrows (&larr;/&rarr;) are added to the toolbar to allow for docking to the left, right, or center.
-There is a minimize button &equiv;, and there is a &diams;/&loz; button which changes to semi-transparent or solid color.
+Arrows (←/→) allow for docking to the left, right, or center.
+There is a minimize button ≡, and there is a ♦/◊ button which changes to semi-transparent or solid color.

 For the tech savvy, you can also get a list of found locations, elapsed search time, and coordinates in the browser console.